lextm/blog/_posts/2019/2019-5-20-brief-history-of-monodevelop.md

 ---
-layout: post
-title: The Rough History of MonoDevelop
+categories: [History, .NET]
 description: A post about the rough history of MonoDevelop and interesting stories behind it.
-tags: Linux Mono
-categories: [History, .NET]
-permalink: /brief-history-of-monodevelop-93b1d4011978
 excerpt_separator: <!--more-->
 image:
-  path: /images/construction-site.jpg
   alt: Copyright © Lex Li.
 Construction site, Montreal.
+  path: /images/construction-site.jpg
+layout: post
+permalink: /brief-history-of-monodevelop-93b1d4011978
+tags: linux mono sharpdevelop
+title: The Rough History of MonoDevelop
 ---
 There is [a Wikipedia article about MonoDevelop](https://en.wikipedia.org/wiki/MonoDevelop).
 However, I don't think it contains the necessary history events on this product, so here I provide an alternative version.

 <!--more-->